Niza-Khunga/code-unza-csc4792-project_team_26-repository/README.md

 By developing a machine learning model, we can accurately and efficiently classify zambian legislative documents(such as bills, acts, and statutory instruments) based on their content, thereby stramlining the retrieval of legal information.
-This will improve accessibility and reduce the time and effort required for manuel sorting.
+This will improve accessibility and reduce the time and effort required for manual sorting.

 # 1.2 Business Objectives
 The primary objective of this project is to improve access